 HIGHLAND BELLES SCHOLARSHIP

-The Highland Belles Scholarship will be awarded to two Senior Belles or Managers who represent the values, character, traditions, leadership, and legacy of the Highland Belles Drill Team.
-The recipient will be one who is recognized by her peers for leadership, congeniality, and sportsmanship and is also identified by faculty for her maturity and judgment as well as contributions to Belles and HPHS.
+This Scholarship is awarded to Senior Belles or Managers who represent the values, character, traditions, leadership, and legacy of the Highland Belles Drill Team.
+The recipients are those who are recognized by their peers for adherence to the team covenants of sisterhood, integrity, and commitment as well as overall contributions to the Belles and HPHS.
+Donate Now

 Howard Mclean journalism SCHOLARSHIP